saidurpulok/my-portfolio/README.md

-This repository contains a Next.js project configured for static export and deployed automatically to GitHub Pages using GitHub Actions.
+This repository contains a simple and minimalist yet modern Next.js portfolio project.
+Here's a guideline how you can use this repo for your personal portfolio site and deploy automatically to GitHub Pages using GitHub Actions.

 ## Prerequisites